 At FrameX, we welcome trade and commercial customers to our showroom to browse and ask questions.
-Based in the heart of Rossendale, Lancashire, come along and see our expert installation and exceptional quality and experience our excellent service.
+Based in the heart of Rossendale, Lancashire, come along and see our expert quality products and experience our excellent service.

 Get Your Questions Answered and Gain Valuable Industry Insights Here